MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

    b.  **Name** your proxy or firewall.

    c.
 Select the appliance from the **Source** list.
-If you select **Custom log format** to work with a network appliance that is not listed, see [Working with the custom log parser](custom-log-parser.md) for configuration instructions.
+If you select **Custom log format** to work with a network appliance that isn't listed, see [Working with the custom log parser](custom-log-parser.md) for configuration instructions.

    d.
 Compare your log with the sample of the expected log format.
-If your log file format does not match this sample, you should add your data source as **Other**.
+If your log file format doesn't match this sample, you should add your data source as **Other**.

    e.
 Set the **Receiver type** to either **FTP** or **Syslog**.
 For **Syslog**, choose **UDP**,  **TCP**, or **TLS**.

    f.
+Click **Add** to save the data source.
 Repeat this process for each firewall and proxy whose logs can be used to detect traffic on your network.

 3. Go to the **Log collectors** tab at the top.